-The Fast Stash is a single wall “Adirondack ” style tent – tarp hybrid.
-For the hiker who wants to experience the openness of tarp style camping without the bugs and other critters invading your sleep space, maybe the Fast Stash is for you.
+The Fast Stash is a single wall “Adirondack Lean-to” style tent – tarp hybrid.
+For the hiker who wants to experience the openness of tarp-style camping without the bugs and other critters invading your sleep space, maybe the Fast Stash is for you.

-At first glance, the Fast Stash has innovative features such as side wings that when set out will increase venting or moved in “closing” them for protection from rain or to increase warmth.
+At first glance, the Fast Stash has innovative features such as side wings that, when set out, will increase venting or moved in, “closing” them for protection from rain or increase warmth.
 You can play with stake guy cord placement to angle the wings at various degrees from the tent.

 When wide open, the wings give enough protection for gear in good weather.
-The Fast Stash also features an overhang at the front and only entrance which can also give a bit of protection in light rain.
-Its real function is to provide cover for a full-length venting screen that runs along the front of the tent.
+The Fast Stash also features an overhang at the front and only entrance, giving a bit of protection in light rain.
+Its real function is to provide cover for a full-length venting screen that runs along the tent’s front.
 There is no vent at the peak of the tent.

 The rear sleeper

-One of the hitches with the Fast Stash is the space for the rear sleeper.
-Due to the tents tarp like design, the rear of the tent angles quite close to the ground.
-This may have the rear sleeper feeling a bit closed in.
-However, if you have put any time in a bivy sack in bad weather, it will feel large.
+One of the hitches with the Fast Stash is the space for the back sleeper.
+Due to the tent’s tarp-like design, the rear of the tent angles quite close to the ground.
+The angle may have the rear sleeper feeling a bit claustrophobic.
+However, if you have put any time in a bivy sack in lousy weather, it will feel large.

 MSR has attempted to lessen this with a guy line that when anchored to a tree or hiking pole to give some lift to the back wall.
 However, some may not find this adequate.

 The rear sleeper has a two options: